filip-herceg/ReViewPoint/frontend/IMPLEMENTATION_PLAN.md

 - All core tooling, dependencies, and scripts are in place
 - Testing, linting, formatting, and E2E setup is robust and non-interactive
 - Shared test utilities and .gitignore for frontend are established
+- Implemented, then removed Husky because of Windows-Developer incompatibility

 Lessons Learned:
 - Centralizing test utilities and ignoring frontend artifacts early prevents future tech debt
 - Monorepo Husky and pnpm setup is reliable for all contributors
 - Explicit .gitignore sections for frontend avoid accidental commits
+- Husky is horrible to use with Windows users

 Blockers:
 - None.
 All planned setup tasks completed without major issues